 When pruning woody shrubs and trees, the task can seem daunting—but start with the basics.
 One of the most important steps you can take is to eliminate crossing or rubbing branches, so look first for any branches that may pose a problem.
 By removing one or both offending branches, you’ll eliminate the source of many future problems such as rot and other diseases.

 This time of year is also important for pruning roses—and like pruning trees, it can at first appear challenging.
-For a primer on rose pruning, click here.
+For tips on how to prune your roses, stop in and let us give you some pointers.
 And remember this: roses are generally hard to kill, so if in doubt, prune harder!

 Finally, take a few minutes in the coming weeks to plan.
 What are your hopes for your yard in the coming year?
 Do you want to create a new flowerbed or plant a tree?
 Maybe you want to keep your lawn looking nicer.
 Or maybe it’s time for a complete landscape redo.
 Whatever your dreams, be intentional.
 The best landscapes start with a plan, so sketch some ideas on paper—you’ll be glad you did!